-Of the NDMP's $200 million, the NDMP has an allotment of approximately $183 million for NDMP projects that will be cost-shared with the provinces and territories (up to 50 per cent of eligible provincial projects and up to 75 per cent of eligible projects in the territories).
+Of the NDMP's $200 million, an allotment of approximately $183 million for NDMP projects that will be cost-shared with the provinces and territories (up to 50 per cent for eligible provincial projects and up to 75 per cent for eligible projects in the territories).
 Projects will be selected for funding through a competitive, merit-based process using objective and measurable criteria.

-There are four funding streams available under the NDMP:
+There are four funding streams under the NDMP:

-This stream provides funding for the development and/or modernization of flood maps to further address flood risks.
-A flood map identifies the boundaries of a potential flood event based on type and likelihood and can be used to help identify the specific impacts of a flood event on, for example, structures, people and assets.
+This stream provides funding for the development and/or modernization of flood maps.
+A flood map identifies the boundaries of a potential flood event based on type and likelihood, and can be used to help identify the specific impacts of a flood event on structures, people and assets.